Table Of Contents

 Attributes (after creation):

-.data - a dictionary of numpy arrays, one for each data type stored
+class of a dictionary) of numpy arrays, one for each data type stored

 .trialList - the original list of dicts, specifying the conditions